ESAWARSHINI/Node-JS-Training/Fundamendals of JS 2.md

 ```

 ### <ins>ARRAY METHODS
+  ***2 Things to be noted in array methods***
+  => Whether it mutate the Original Array
+  => What data type it returns

   -  Reason why Map , filter , and reduce are better than for-loops...Because it is **Declarative**
 - Imperative -> Saying How to do it
  - Declarative -> Saying What to do

 MAP
  - It always return a new array